s41m1r/MiningVCS/README.md

 # MiningSVN

-It should mine SVN logs
+It should mine SVN and GIT logs.
+Currently under development